earthly/earthly/examples/cache-command/README.md

 ### Reduced Repeatability

 Since the target uses a local cache, it can perform differently on different machines.
-For example, it may work differently on your local machine than it might on your CI or a colleage's machine.
+For example, it may work differently on your local machine than it might on your CI or a colleague's machine.

 Consider a situation where a dependency has been removed from a registry such as NPM.
 Although unlikely, this could result in a build that works on a machine that already has it cached, but on another machine the build may consistently fail.